UrbanApps/UAModalPanel/README.md

 **Logging**

-You can add `UAMODALVIEW_DEBUG` as a preprocessor macro on your project to turn on some logging in UAModalPanel.
+You can add `UAMODALVIEW_DEBUG` as a preprocessor macro on your project to turn on some potentially useful logging in UAModalPanel.

 Step 4: Customize UAModalPanel
 ------------------------

+The best place to customize is in your UAModalPanel subclass.

 **UAModalPanel Customizations**

-The best place to customize is in your UAModalPanel subclass

 ````objective-c
 // Margin between edge of container frame and panel.
 Default = 20.0